leeonbeans/Chinese_Chess_Project/README.md

 ## We use Dongping and Fen format across the project.

-Dongping format (东萍格式) source *www.dpxq.com* (东萍象棋网), it can describe the current chess situation and movement.
+Dongping format (东萍格式) sources *www.dpxq.com* (东萍象棋网), it can describe the current chess situation and movement.

 ###   \*The current chess situation by Dongping format
 64 numbers, and each 2 numbers stands for one chess.